|

 where

+applications.
 Fig. 5a, 5b and 5c show respectively.

-- a crystal unit with a series connected load capacitance CL
+- a crystal unit alone - a crystal unit with a series connected load capacitance CL - a crystal unit with a parallel connected load capacitance CL

-For example in oscillator circuit combination of a crystal unit and a capacitor (Fig 5b) acts as a crystal unit with the load resonance frequency fL in
+Fig. 5 Influence of the Load Capacitance CL For example in oscillator circuit combination of a crystal unit and a capacitor (Fig 5b) acts as a crystal unit with the load resonance frequency fL in

 a similar low impedance to Fig 5a.